allink/allink-core-static/docs/stylesheets/variables.md

 # Variables Overview

-In case you worked with bootstrap before, you will notice that our `_variables.scss` feels familliar.
+In case you worked with bootstrap before, you will notice that our `static/scss/base/_variables.scss` feels familliar.

 But since our setup has different requirements, the available variables are optimized to our needs.